whipowill/wow-acore-mod-nerf-herder/README.md

 # Nerf Herder

-An AzerothCore module for nerfing NPCs throughout the game to the appropriate level, such as guards and even faction leaders.
+An AzerothCore module for nerfing various NPCs throughout the game for various reasons.

-Primarily, this mod is intended for private servers limited to Vanilla or TBC, who want the towns folk to be limited to levels 60 or 70.
+This mod is primarily intended for servers limited to Vanilla or TBC who need an easy fix for towns people over the maximum level.

-Secondarily, this mod is designed to detect [AutoBalance](https://github.com/azerothcore/mod-autobalance.git) and allow for invasion of faction cities and assassination of faction leaders.

-Tertiarily, I might eventually add on some all around nerf/buff features for all classes.

-THIS IS A WORK IN PROGRESS AND IS NOT READY FOR USE
+THIS PROJECT IS IN IT'S INFANCY.
+IT HAS NOT BEEN HEAVILY TESTED.

+**What's Working**

+- Town Guards
+- Faction Leaders (maybe, they still say ??)

+**Future Plans**

+On a server with only a few players, and no chance to do battlegrounds to accumulate honor, I want to make raiding enemy villages and towns a fun thing to do on a quiet evening.
+This means enemy villages and towns need to be nerfed enough to make it doable.
+This is the ultimate plan.

 ## Methodology